 10. Question: Are winglets taxed under the cost/ complexity formula?
 What about aerodynamic biplane struts and wing braces or multi-surface wings?
 Answer: A winglet (or tip sail) is included in the projected area of the wing as if it was folded down flat and added to the span of the wing, but is not treated as a separate surface (i.e. a wing plus winglet will be computed as only one "wing", but with a larger total span).
-Interplane struts are not included in the cost (we can't think of everything teams may want to try!).
+Interplane struts are included in the same manor.
 Multi-surface wings are treated as multiple wings with the exception that slats/flaps are considered part of the main wing.